 Behind the information center and the Waverley Mall, you can see the top of the train station and an unobstructed view of the old town.

-The only thing missing from the view on top of the Edinburgh castle is the castle itself...
-But you get beautiful views of the Balmoral Hotel and behind Calton Hill with its many monuments.
+The only thing missing on the view from the Edinburgh castle is the castle itself… But you get beautiful views of the Balmoral Hotel and behind Calton Hill with its many monuments.

 You can also enjoy nice views from the top of Arthur's Seat after hiking to the top of this volcanic Hill

 Different trails take you to the top.
 Plan 2 to 3h.
 Some climb straight up.
-Another goes around with a gentler slope but the end it still steep.
+Another path goes around with a gentler slope but the end is still steep.

 It is also possible to climb to the top of the Scott Monument for more up-close views of the city.